 Cellulose Insulation Helps Recycling Centers Become Profit Centers

 When your recycled newspaper is received by the local recycling center, it is sorted and separated into different levels of quality.
 The best quality paper material is sorted out and marked for redistribution; pizza boxes and newspapers soaked with spilled coffee don’t make the cut.
 The best quality paper is purchased by manufacturers of recycled paper products, generating revenue that supports the recycling center.
 So your home cellulose insulation helps recycling centers produce profits and keep the system going.

 The Recycled Material is Shipped to Manufacturers All Across America

 American workers at regional cellulose insulation manufacturing facilities receive the recycled paper and load it onto a massive conveyor belt.
 This is where the real work begins.
 The paper moves along the conveyor belt and is shredded into small strips roughly three inches long.
-Then the paper shreds are spun while being exposed to powerful magnets which remove staples, paper clips and any other pieces of metal.
+Then the paper shreds are spun while being exposed to powerful magnets that remove staples, paper clips and any other pieces of metal.

-At this point, after being shredded and magnetized, the paper is mixed with a powdered Borate-salt compound.
+At this point, after being shredded and magnetized, the paper is mixed with a powdered borate-salt compound.
 This non-toxic compound is churned evenly into the shredded paper mix, making the final product fire resistant, pest resistant, and anti-fungal.
 The result is a UL Class 1 Rated fire resistant product, which also protects against pests, mold and mildew.
-The paper mix is put through a fiberizer, a machine that finely shreds the paper into tiny pieces of fiber and churns the pieces into a loose fill mix.
+The paper mix is put through a fiberizer, a machine that finely shreds the paper into tiny pieces of fiber and churns the pieces into a loose-fill mix.